ilariapalmas/ilariapalmas/README.md

 - 👋 Hi, I’m @ilariapalmas
 - 👀 I’m interested in Web Development and UI/UX design.
 - 🌱 I’m currently learning ReactJS and Python.
-- 💞️ I’m looking to collaborate on any web design project.
+- 💞️ I’m looking to collaborate on an web design project.
 - 📫 How to reach me: via email at ilariapalmas30@gmail.com

 <!---